 Charing Cross Bridge (1903)

 However, Monet painted only three paintings in seven months here and sold none.
-It was a difficult period for him because despite his wealthy family background, income from his work was severe disrupted.
-Also he had the added anxiety of the financial welfare of his wife and young child who had travelled with him.
+It was a difficult period for him because despite his family’s wealthy background, income from his work was severe disrupted.
+Also, he had the added anxiety of the financial welfare of his wife and young child who had travelled with him.
 To add to his discomfort, his father died while he was away.
-This was such a dark period that it would be 30 years before Monet would return to London but then his work load would be much more prolific and cover the major London landmarks.
+This was such a dark period that it would be 30 years before Monet would return to London but by then his workload would be more prolific and cover the major London landmarks.
 His visits in 1899, 1900 and 1901 were in stark contrast in other ways.
-Now a rich man he stayed at the Savoy Hotel and sat on its balcony while he painted 37 views of the Thames including Waterloo Bridge (1903).
+Now a rich man, he stayed at the Savoy Hotel and sat on its balcony where he painted 37 views of the Thames including Waterloo Bridge (1903).
 He exhibited all 37 at Durand-Ruel’s gallery in Paris, a show that later became recognised as one of his most impactful.
 There were also hauntingly misty paintings of the Houses of Parliament, which he made while working from a terrace at St Thomas’ Hospital.

 ‘Early this morning there was an extraordinary fog, completely yellow; I think I did not too bad an impression of it; it’s always beautiful, in fact, but so very variable that I’ve had to start a lot of canvases of Waterloo Bridge and the Houses of Parliament’